haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Revise the layout of CRM module
 * Support font awesome in emails
 * Minor bug fixes in reporting
+* Cache reflection fields hence upgrade the app performance up to 5%

 Version 5.0.4
 -----------------------------